 While an online platform can’t make you stick to a practice routine, it should offer as much accountability as possible during lessons, which comes from detailed feedback.

-While we love the Wait Mode, it doesn’t distinguish between a good performance and a bad one.
+While I love the Wait mode, it doesn’t distinguish between a good performance and a bad one.
 Whether you play the entire lesson without a single mistake or ten wrong notes between every right note, you move on just the same.